chenjun082/holidays/README.md

 SUMMARY
 =============================================

-Holidays data set is one of the evaluation data sets in my newly published research paper in ACM Multimedia 2017 [1].
+Holidays data set is one of the evaluation data sets in my newly published research paper [1].
 It contains 10 users' 6682 pairwise comparisons on 260 different scenery images sampled from the INRIA Holidays image set [2].

-[1] Jun Chen, Chaokun Wang and Jianmin Wang.
+[1] Jun Chen, Chaokun Wang, Jianmin Wang, Xiang Ying, and Xuecheng Wang.
 2017.
-Modeling the Intransitive Pairwise Image Preference from Multiple Angles.
-In ACM Multimedia.
-In press.
+Learning the Personalized Intransitive Preferences of Images.
+In IEEE Transactions on Image Processing.
+26(9):4139-4153.

 [2] Hervé Jégou, Matthijs Douze, and Cordelia Schmid.
 2008.
 Hamming Embedding and Weak geometry consistency for large scale image search.
 In ECCV.
 304–317.